yulrizka/yulrizka.github.com/source/en/_posts/2013-07-21-berks-upload-ruby-core-dump.markdown

 keywords: berks upload ruby coredump
 ---

+Berksfhel is cookbook dependency for chef.
+If you are familiar with ruby / python, think of it as a *Bundler* or *virtual environment* for chef

-I face this core dump error while doing `berks upload`
+I faced this core dump error while doing `berks upload`.
+That command will actualy push some cookbook to a chef server.

 {% codeblock lang:bash %}
 $ berks upload